Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 HIV/AIDS Restrictions: We are unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Belize.
 Please verify this information with the Embassy of Belize before you travel.

 Most crimes remain unresolved and unprosecuted.
-A lack of capacity, resources, and training impedes the ability of local police to effectively investigate crime and apprehend serious offenders.
+A lack of capacity, resources, and training impedes the ability of local police to effectively investigate crime and apprehend offenders.

 Thefts of cash and credit cards happen frequently in some areas of Belize.
 It is believed several credit card fraud rings are currently active in Belize, particularly in San Pedro.